cis3296s22/concept-tuh20045/README.md

 - IntelliJ

 Edit the follwing instructions:
-- clone the code from the main branch
+- clone the code from https://github.com/Gaspared/Pacman.git
-- What target or file should be build
+- Go to Model class and loadImages() and delete anything before "images" to display characters.

 # How to Run and Test
 - Run Pacman class to play